mantidproject/mantid/docs/source/interfaces/isis_sans/Runs Tab.rst

 normal reduction output.
 The subtracted workspace will have the same name as the normal output workspace with ``_bgsub`` appended to its name.

+**Note:** The background subtraction workspace will be subtracted **in addition** to the normal subtraction performed when values are given in the Can columns.
+If you only wish to subtract the scaled background, leave the can cells blank.

+Examples:

+- Given Values: Sample (Scatter, Transmission, and Direct), and Can (Scatter, Transmission, and Direct)

+  - OutputName = Sample - Can

+- Given Values: Sample (Scatter, Transmission, and Direct), Can (Scatter, Transmission, and Direct), and  Scaled Background Workspace

+  - OutputName = Sample - Can
+  - OutputName_bgsub = Sample - Can - (Background Workspace * Scale Factor)

+- Given Values: Sample (Scatter, Transmission, and Direct) and Scaled Background Workspace

+  - OutputName = Sample
+  - OutputName_bgsub = Sample - (Background Workspace * Scale Factor)

-The reduction will fail if only one of these values is set.
+The reduction will fail if only one of ``Background Workspace`` and ``Scale Factor`` is set.
 Or, if the reduction mode is set to "All".
 This is because there is no way to determine if the workspace given as the ``BackgroundWorkspace`` is for the HAB or LAB, and so uses the value from the User File, therefore assuming that both reductions have used the same one.

 Save Options
 ------------